microsoft/reactxp/samples/ImageList/README.md

 The commands in the instructions below assume you are in the root of this repo.

+### Building

+- From the RXPImageList directory, run `npm install`.
+This fetches the dependencies.

 ### To run your app on Web:
   ```shell
   npm run start:web